Board of Certification in Diagnostic Radiology

-The ABPS’s diagnostic radiology board certification exams enable successful candidates to present themselves to the public as qualified medical specialists in diagnostic radiology.
-Completing the diagnostic radiology board certification exams indicates mastery of diagnostic radiology experience and knowledge, as well as a professional commitment to adhere to the ABPS Medical Code of Ethics.
+The radiology board certification exams offered by the American Board of Physician Specialties® (ABPS) enable successful candidates to present themselves to the public as qualified medical specialists in diagnostic radiology.
+Successfully completing the diagnostic radiology board certification exams indicates mastery of diagnostic radiology skills and knowledge, as well as a professional commitment to adhere to the ABPS Medical Code of Ethics.